barnabyc/yui-couchdb/README.md

 ### Y.ModelSync.CouchDB

-Provides a syncing layer for YUI Model and ModelList to a CouchDB storage system.
+Provides a sync layer for YUI Model and ModelList to a CouchDB database.

 ### Usage

+Mix-in to a Model or ModelList as normal, remembering to include a `databaseName` property.

 ```javascript
 var YUI = require('yui').YUI,